tonyx/Sharpino/README.md

 ## Upcasting techniques.

-In this section I will describe the upcasting techniques that any application may use to allow read snapshots in old format.
+In this section, I will describe the upcasting techniques that any application may use to allow read snapshots in old format.
-Goal: using upcast techniques to be able to read old (serialized) version of typeX into a new version of it.
+Goal: using upcast techniques to be able to read the old (serialized) version of typeX into a new version of it.
-1. The following premise must be true: If you clone any TypeX into a new one with only a different name (example: TypeX001), then your serialization technique/library must be able to read any stored serialized instance of typeX and get the equivalent instance of TypeX001, so it will be able to indifferently have TypeX and TypeX001 as target for deserialization (some libraries may allow this out of the box, some other may need some extra config/tuning and/or specific converters).
+1. The following premise must be true: If you clone any TypeX into a new one with only a different name (example: TypeX001), then your serialization technique/library must be able to read any stored serialized instance of typeX and get the equivalent instance of TypeX001, so it will be able to indifferently have TypeX and TypeX001 as the target for deserialization (some libraries may allow this out of the box, some other may need some extra config/tuning and/or specific converters).
-2. Now you can do some changes to TypeX that make it different from the old TypeX/TypeX001 (example: add new property) making sure that there exists a proper logical conversion (or better: "isomorphic immersion" if you like algebraic terms) from the old TypeX (i.e. TypeX001) into the new TypeX.
+2. Now you can make some changes to TypeX that make it different from the old TypeX/TypeX001 (example: add new property) making sure that there exists a proper logical conversion (or better: "isomorphic immersion" if you like algebraic terms) from the old TypeX (i.e. TypeX001) into the new TypeX.
 3. Define the Upcast function/instance member form TypeX001 that actually implements that conversion from an instance of the old typeX to an instance of the new typeX.
 4. Define a "fallback" action in the deserialization related to the new TypeX so that it can, in case of failure because of encountering an old TypeX/TypeX001, apply the deserialization obtaining a typeX001 instance and use its Upcastor to get, finally, the equivalent instance of TypeX.

-   Now you can deploy the new version and in case the code tries to read an old TypeX/TypeX001 it must be able to correctly interpret it as the new TypeX by adopting the following steps in deserialization of the existing snapshot: try to read and deserialize it as TypeX if Ok then Ok if it fails try to read it as TypeX001 and then upcast to TypeX
+- Now you can deploy the new version and in case the code tries to read an old TypeX/TypeX001 it must be able to correctly interpret it as the new TypeX by adopting the following steps in deserialization of the existing snapshot:
+- try to read and deserialize it as TypeX
+- if Ok then Ok
+- if it fails try to read it as TypeX001 and then upcast to TypeX

 5. If it is not expensive, transform any snapshot of old typeX/TypeX001 into the new TypeX in one shot: make a massive upfront aggregate upcast and re-snapshot: retrieve all the existing current state of aggregates of old TypeX/TypeX001 (that will do upcast under the neath) and generate and store snapshots for all of them so that those snapshot will surely respect the format of the new TypeX.
 After doing it, assume that the fallback action of reading old versions and then upcasting will never be necessary again and that part of the code can be simply deleted from TypeX.
 6. If you decided not to do the previous step 6 or if there is the possibility that you'll need to downgrade the new TypeX again to the previous TypeX001 (which would mean creating a "downcastor" making essentially the reverse of the Upcast process described), then keep the older typeX (or TypeX001) for a while so you will still be able to upcast "on the fly" any older typeX and you will also are prepared to eventually downgrade/downcast again.
 Note that keeping the TypeX001 around for a long time means that a further upgrade may complicate things as you may have to go deeper in having more older versions in the form of TypeX002, with a more complicated and error-prone recursive chain of fallback/upcast among older versions.
 So rather you will prefer to doing the full step 7 to make sure that the upgrade will affect all the snapshots.
 7. Last but not least.
 Having events that depend strictly on the old type X format could be a problem because you don't know if that may imply the necessity to change/upcast also the events, or just test the hypothesis that events based on typeX (say Event.Update (x: Type/X)) can be correctly parsed if TypeX changes.
 If not, then just don't use TypeX as an argument for whatever event.